Halloween (2007 film): Production

 Moreover, Michael would not be able to drive in the new film, unlike his 1978 counterpart who stole Loomis' car so that he could drive back to Haddonfield.
 The Dr. Loomis character was also to be more intertwined with that of Michael; Zombie reasoned that the character's role in the original was "showing up merely to say something dramatic".
-Although Zombie added more history to the Michael Myers character, hence creating more original content for the film, he chose to keep the character's trademark mask and Carpenter's theme song intact for his version (despite an apparent misinterpretation in an interview suggesting the theme would be ditched).
+Although Zombie added more history to the Michael Myers character, hence creating more original content for the film, he chose to keep the character's trademark mask and Carpenter's theme intact for his version (despite an apparent misinterpretation in an interview suggesting the theme would be ditched).
 Production officially began on January 29, 2007.
 Shortly before production began, Zombie reported that he had seen the first production of Michael's signature mask and commented, "It looks perfect, exactly like the original.
 Not since 1978 has The Shape looked so good".
 Filming occurred in the same neighborhood that Carpenter used for the original Halloween.

 On December 19, 2006, Zombie announced to Bloody Disgusting that Daeg Faerch would play the part of ten-year-old Michael Myers.
 On December 22, 2006, Malcolm McDowell was officially announced to be playing Dr. Loomis.
 McDowell stated that he wanted a tremendous ego in Loomis, who is out to get a new book from the ordeal.
-On December 24, 2006, Zombie announced that Tyler Mane, who had previously worked with Zombie on The Devil's Rejects, would portray the adult Michael Myers.
+On December 24, 2006, Zombie announced that Tyler Mane, who had previously worked with Zombie on The Devil's Rejects (2005), would portray the adult Michael Myers.
 Mane stated that it was very difficult to act only with his eyes.
 After winning the role, he noted that he consecutively watched seven of the eight Halloween films (excluding the third because Michael Myers does not appear) to better understand his character.
 Scout Taylor-Compton endured a long audition process, but as director Zombie explains, "Scout was my first choice.
 There was just something about her; she had a genuine quality.
 She didn't seem actor-y."
 She was one of the final people to be cast for a lead role after Faerch, Mane, McDowell, Forsythe, and Harris.
 Heather Bowen, a fan who won a contest for a walk-on cameo appearance in 2005 when it was still intended to be a sequel, played a news reporter who covered Michael's arrest, but her scene was cut from the film and does not appear in the deleted scenes.
 In the film's original ending, Loomis is successful in convincing Michael to let go of Laurie as he is surrounded by police officers, telling Michael he "did the right thing".
 Despite Loomis' protests, however, Michael is killed shortly afterwards in a hail of gunfire, and the film ends with Loomis looking down sadly at his former patient's corpse.